Latest issue: Vol. 2, No. 2 (December 2020)

 Isabella Lazzarini, University of Molise

-Helen McCarthy, Queen Mary University of London
+Helen McCarthy, University of Cambridge

 Thomas Otte, University of East Anglia

 Jonathan Rosenberg, Hunter College and the Graduate Center, City University of New York